mikro-orm/mikro-orm/docs/docs/guide/01-first-entity.md

 :::

 You can see there is a select query to load the user.
-This is because we used a new fork, that is clean by default - it has an empty Identity Map, and therefore it needs to load the entity from the database.
+This is because we used a new fork, that is clean by default—it has an empty Identity Map, and therefore it needs to load the entity from the database.
 In the previous example, we already had it present by the time we were calling `em.findOne()`.
-You queried the entity by its primary key, and such query will always first check the identity map and prefer the results from it instead of querying the database.
+You queried the entity by its primary key, and such a query will always first check the identity map and prefer the results from it instead of querying the database.

 ### Refreshing loaded entities

 The behavior described above is often what we want and serves as a first-level cache, but what if you always want to reload that entity, regardless of the existing state?
 There are several options:

-> [`FindOptions`](https://mikro-orm.io/api/core/interface/FindOptions) is the last parameter of `em.find/findOne` methods.
+> [`FindOptions`](/api/core/interface/FindOptions) is the last parameter of `em.find/findOne` methods.

 1. fork first, to have a clear context
 2. use `disableIdentityMap: true` in the `FindOptions`
 3. use `em.refresh(entity)`

 The first two have pretty much the same effect, using `disableIdentityMap` just does the forking for us behind the scenes.
 Let's talk about the last one - refreshing.
-With `em.refresh()`, the `EntityManager` will ignore the contents of the Identity Map and always fetch the entity from the database.
+With `em.refresh()`, the [`EntityManager`](/api/core/class/EntityManager) will ignore the contents of the Identity Map and always fetch the entity from the database.

 ```ts title='server.ts'
 // change the user